jdduke/three_cpp/README.md

 ## Examples ##

-Reviewing the examples in **three_cpp/examples** is the best way to learn how to use library.
+Reviewing the examples in **three_cpp/examples** is probably the best way to learn how to use the library.
 Examples are built by default using the project files generated from CMake.
-To disable:
+To disable (assuming you're in **three_cpp/build**:

 * `cmake ../ -DBUILD_THREE_EXAMPLES:BOOL=OFF`

 Binaries are placed in **three_cpp/bin**.
+On Windows, you will likely need to copy the SDL runtime library to the appropriate **three_cpp/bin** dir, assuming it's not in your path already.

 ## Sample code ##

-This code creates a renderer, then a scene and camera, adds the camera and cube to the scene, then starts the rendering loop.
+This code creates a renderer, scene and camera, adds the camera and cube to the scene, then starts the rendering loop.

 ```c++